Lonely Teardrops: Cover versions

-Covers of the song have also appeared in several films: Michael McDonald covered the song in the early 1990s and his version was used in the film Leaving Las Vegas.
+Covers of the song have also appeared in several films: A version with Michael McDonald singing lead was included on the 1991 album The New York Rock and Soul Revue: Live at the Beacon, and was later used in the film Leaving Las Vegas.
 It was also covered by Howard Huntsberry, who portrayed Wilson, for the 1987 biographical movie about Ritchie Valens, La Bamba, and Huey Lewis's performance of the song in the 2000 karaoke-themed film Duets was also released as part of the film's soundtrack.